wojtek77/git-blame-w77/README.md

 | name | default | description |
 | - | - | - |
 gitBlameW77.colors | ["#17a7ea", "#43a965", "#ba9286", "#cfa84e", "#bd6ab9", "#8f74e0", "#3187f0", "#e58965", "#e66e84", "#7a82da"] | Specifies colors for the blame decoration.
-gitBlameW77.gitBlameUrl | null | Specifies git blame URL e.g 'https://github.com/wojtek77/git-blame-w77/commit/${hash}'.
+gitBlameW77.colorsUsedAsBackground | false | Specifies whether colors are used as background of decoration.
+Default colors are used as text of decoration. gitBlameW77.gitBlameUrl | null | Specifies git blame URL e.g 'https://github.com/wojtek77/git-blame-w77/commit/${hash}'.
 When it is NULL (default) it tries to automatically find the URL.
 When there is an empty string it disables this functionality.
 This functionality degrades performance when rendering decorations. gitBlameW77.dateLocale | "" (empty string) | Specifies locale for date e.g 'en-US'.
 More locales here https://www.w3schools.com/jsref/jsref_tolocalestring.asp or https://stackoverflow.com/questions/27939773/tolocaledatestring-short-format.
 When there is an empty string (default) then it take locale from system. gitBlameW77.decorationShowHash | true | Specifies whether to show commit hash or not in decoration.